Too Cool: Independent circuit (2003, 2007-2016)

 Sexay and Hotty would reunite after 2 1/2 years for one night on September 28, 2003, for Memphis Wrestling.
 They defeated Doug Gilbert and Shock.

 After Scotty 2 Hotty was released from WWE in May 2007, he briefly reunited with Grand Master Sexay to compete for the UWF Live's Rock 'n' Express Tag Team Tournament.
 In the second round of the tournament on July 19, 2007, Too Cool defeated the Extreme Horsemen (C. W. Anderson and Steve Corino).
 The next day, Too Cool lost to the Steiner Brothers (Rick and Scott) in the semi-final match of the Winner's Bracket.
-Too Cool made their final appearance for the UWF on July 21 as they lost to The Naturals in the third round match to of the Loser's Bracket.
+Too Cool made their final appearance for the UWF on July 21 as they lost to The Naturals in the third round match of the Loser's Bracket.

 In 2009, Sexay and Rikishi reunited to compete for the Hulk Hogan's Hulkamania: Let The Battle Begin Tour in Australia.
 Due to copyright issues with World Wrestling Entertainment, Sexay and Rikishi competed as Brian Christopher and Solofa Fatu, Jr., respectively, and were unable to use the Too Cool name.
 On November 21, the first night of the tour, they defeated Orlando Jordan and Umaga.
 Three days later, they defeated Rock of Love (Billy Blade and Kadin Anthony).
 On November 26, Christopher and Fatu teamed with The Nasty Boys (Brian Knobbs and Jerry Sags) to defeat Black Pearl, Vampire Warrior and Rock of Love.
 On November 28, the final night of the tour, Fatu and Christopher defeated Pearl and Warrior.
 Later, the three would go on to reunite in Gangrel's Territory League promotion as part of the Las Vegas Highrollers team.

 In March 2014, Grand Master Sexay and Scotty 2 Hotty reunited at Memphis Power Wrestling's Revenge at Resorts II Cool Event to compete against Chase Stevens and Crimson.
 Too Cool won the match, but were attacked post-match by Cerebus, Doug Gilbert, and Bill Dundee.
 On September 5, 2014, Too Cool faced the Maryland Championship Wrestling (MCW) Tag Team Champions The Black Wall Street (Napalm Bomb and Solo) in a losing effort.

 On February 22, 2015, Scotty and Sexay made an appearance at Lincoln Fight Factory Wrestling Turn It Up, defeating S C Supreme and Stixx.
 Their last match as a team was in 2016.
 They continued to make appearances at conventions and some independent wrestling shows until Brian Christopher Lawler's death in July 2018.